-Center, Bioswale and 3R's Pavilion affected approximately 600 students and teachers recognized the importance of showing students where the recyclables go and how they are processed.
+Recycling Center & Bioswale/3 R's Pavilion Tour - Many teachers recognized the importance of showing students where the recyclables go and how they are processed.
+We welcomed 475 students for the Recycling Center Tour in 2018.
 The Bioswale and 3R's Pavilion signage was updated in 2017.

-The Little Red School House Materials Exchange Program - The popular reuse center provides local educators with materials donated by local residents and businesses that would normally be landfilled.
+The Little Red School House - The popular reuse center provides local educators with materials donated by local residents and businesses that would normally be landfilled.
 This program is popular with Bartholomew County Teachers as well as with Girl Scouts, Boy Scouts, Bible School Classes and Home School Teachers.
 The supplies are given to educators at no cost to taxpayers.
 Signage on the building was updated in 2017.
+Pictured: A group of Vacation Bible School youth play catch & toss the ball with milk jugs in 2018.

-Columbus East and North Senior Projects- In 2017 the Education Coordinator mentored 6 seniors with their senior projects by providing information and resources on recycling and the environment.
-Projects have included used shoe drives, recycle containers at North High School and local events and writing a recycling book for Preschoolers.
-The Educator Coordinator also served as a panel judge during senior project presentations.
+Columbus East and North Senior Projects- In 2018, the Education Coordinator mentored 8 seniors with their senior projects by providing information and resources on recycling and the environment.
+Projects, this year have included used shoe drives, document shredding, bioswale refurbishing, Earth Day planning and creative reuse projects.
+The Education Coordinator also served as a panel judge during senior project presentations.

-Adult & Public Presentations- Presentations and information on a variety of topics including recycling, water quality and landfills were given to members of the community.
-Special events included area business's environmental health and safety fairs, Engage Columbus, Ivy Tech Ag class & English as a Second Language Classes from Mc Dowell, Traditional events included: The Bartholomew Co 4-H Fair, Déjà vu Art and Fine Craft Show, Earth Day and America Recycles Day.
-The picture shows the group of adults attending the Recycle Center tour with Engage Columbus.
+Adult & Public Presentations- Presentations and information on a variety of topics including recycling, water quality and landfills were given to 800 adult members of the community.
+Special events included area business's environmental health and safety fairs, Stone Belt, Silver Oaks Retirement Center, Ivy Tech Ag class and English as a Second Language Classes from McDowell.
+Traditional events included: The Bartholomew Co 4-H Fair, Déjà Vu Art and Fine Craft Show, Earth Day and America Recycles Day.
+We partnered with Bartholomew County Soil & Water to organize a presentation on the topic of Pollinator Gardens for the community, which was well attend